chun-eric/socautomation/README.md

 1 Wazuh Server
 1 TheHive Server

-Wazuh is an open sourced cyber security application that integrates SIEM and XDR capabilities.
+Wazuh is an open source cyber security application that integrates SIEM and XDR capabilities.
+The main components of Wazuh is the indexer, server and dashboard.

+TheHive is an open source security incident response platform.
+TheHive will be our case management system.

 Both Wazuh and TheHive will be using Ubuntu.

+We will use a Windows 10 VM with Ubuntu installed as our client machine.

 First install a Windows VM through Virtual Box.
 Here are the specs for the Windows VM: